lmoonie/sat_solver/README.txt

 CNF format
 --------------------------------

-CNF files (often called DIMACS CNF or simply DIMACS format) describe a satisfiability problem in conjunctive normal form.
+CNF files describe a satisfiability problem in conjunctive normal form.
 CNF files contain two sections: the problem line and the problem definition.

 The problem line is a single line of the form